-The district provides textbooks and other approved instructional materials to students free of charge for each subject or class.
-Students must treat any books with care and place covers on them, as directed by the teacher.
-The district may also provide electronic textbooks and technological equipment to students, depending on course objectives.
+The district provides approved instructional materials to students free of charge for each subject or class.
+Students must treat instructional materials with care.

 If a student needs a graphing calculator for a course and the district does not provide one, the student may use a calculator application with graphing capabilities on a phone, laptop, tablet, or other computing device.